smithlabcode/preseqR/description_preseqR.md

 Other functions in the Rcontinuedfraction.R are helpers, which should be used by no one except other functions.

-  1.  preseqR_read_hist(): read a histogram file and output a histogram count vector;
+  1.  preseqR.read.hist(): read a histogram file and output a histogram count vector;
-  2.  preseqR_sample(): do with/without replacement sampling based on a histogram;
+  2.  preseqR.sample(): do with/without replacement sampling based on a histogram;
-  3.  sample2hist_count(): convert a sample vector into a histogram count vector;
+  3.  preseqR.sample2hist.count(): convert a sample vector into a histogram count vector;

 ##Principles and implementation